 If your child is not doing as well as we would expect we discuss this with parents and support is put in place.
 Individual targets will be reviewed each term and we will ask for parent's views.
 If there are any concerns about a child's progress, teachers will contact parents.

-What are the different types of support available for children with SEND in our school? ~Class teacher input, via excellent targeted classroom teaching (Quality First Teaching)
+Commented [CU1]: Are we using your or a?
+Commented [RB2R1]: What are the different types of support available for children with SEND in our school? ~Class feacher input, via excellent targeted classroom teaching (Junithy Eirk Teaching)

-For your child this will mean:
+For your child this will mean